Chuckv/WP/readme.txt

 To run the whole works you will need:
  1) a current version of ruby
- 2) the following gems: Watir-webdriver, (and soon:) Cucumber, Page-object
+ 2) the following gems: Watir-webdriver, Cucumber, Rspec, (and soon:) Page-object
  3) Chrome (or change the browser setting in the code before running)
  4) chromedriver (get it from http://code.google.com/p/chromedriver/downloads/list)
     located somewhere on your path